BrutPitt/imGuIZMO.quat/readme.md

 // uncomment to use TEMPLATE internal vGizmoMath classes/types
 //
 // This is if you need to extend the use of different math types in your code
-//      or for your purposes:
+//      or for your purposes, there are predefined alias:
 //          float  ==>  vec2 /  vec3 /  vec4 /  quat /  mat3|mat3x3  /  mat4|mat4x4
+//      and more TEMPLATE (only!) alias:
 //          double ==> dvec2 / dvec3 / dvec4 / dquat / dmat3|dmat3x3 / dmat4|dmat4x4
 //          int    ==> ivec2 / ivec3 / ivec4
 //          uint   ==> uvec2 / uvec3 / uvec4